bkcoleman1024/MovieLens/README.md

 ## Results

 The SVD model was the best option.
+The predicted rating for a user may be off on average of just under one star on a a scale of .5-5 stars.

+This result was the best out of the three models that were tested.

 ## Conclusions and next steps